 During the period of matriculation, in case of failure to pass a module, students can request the Director of Studies for a retake.
 The Director of Studies and the concerned Professor(s) are sovereign in their decision whether to grant a retake examination.

-If authorized, students are entitled to one reassessment opportunity in each module if your grade is below 50%.
+If authorised, students are entitled to one reassessment opportunity in each module if your grade is below 50%.

 If you believe that your ability to complete an assessment of any type has been adversely affected by extenuating circumstances that have had a detrimental effect on you academic studies or progression, you are entitled to apply for an additional attempt citing and providing evidence for retrospective extenuating circumstances.